mmcachran/wp-cron-bash/README.md

 	--interval (-i)
 		Sets the amount of time between wp-cron.php calls

+	--multisite (-m)
+		Find all blogs in the multisite and do wp-cron on them

 	--verbose (-v)
 		Use curl instead of wget to show cron responses